 It can be easy for us to feel like there is not a lot that we can do to build interest when performing sales prospecting.
-Either the prospect will need and want our product or they won’t.
-And with that being the case, we can fall into believing that all we can really do is talk about our product and what it does and then the prospect will either have interest or not.
+Either the prospect will need and want our product, or they won’t.
+And with that being the case, we can fall into believing that all we can really do is talk about our product and what it does, and then the prospect will either have interest or not.

-This not the correct and optimum line of thinking as you have a tremendous amount of control over building interest and it does not involve just talking about your product.
+This is not the correct and optimum line of thinking as you have a tremendous amount of control over building interest, and it does not involve just talking about your product.
 An important thing to grasp is that actually talking too much about your product at early sales cycle stages can actually decrease interest.

 Interest is essentially curiosity.
 And there are a number of things to discuss to trigger curiosity.
 Here are a few: